Unveiling the Risks of NFT Promotion Scams: Methodology

+\sayak{Change: Introduces the methods for all analyses, instead of having them in their own section in previous submission}

-\subsection{Anatomy of promotion tweets}
+\subsection{Anatomy of Promotion Tweets}

-For brevity, we henceforth address the account which shares the promotion tweets as \textit{promoter} or \textit{NFT promoter}, the account of the NFT collection which is being promoted as \textit{promotee}, and users who interact with the promotion tweet as \textit{participants}.
-The tweets shared by \textit{promoters} are essentially sweepstake competitions, where the participants have a chance to win money if they follow the account (belonging to \textit{promotee}) and retweet the promotion tweet within a stipulated period of time (ranging from a few hours to a couple of days).
-Incentivizing \textit{participants} to follow the \textit{promotee} artificially increases the followers of the \textit{promotee}, whereas retweeting the promotion tweet further drives traffic to it and might cascade into the followers of the \textit{participants} also participating into the giveaway.
+For brevity, in this paper, we refer to (Twitter) accounts that share promotional tweets for NFT projects as \textit{promoter} or \textit{NFT promoter}, the account of the NFT project that is being promoted as \textit{promotee}, and users who interact with the promotional tweet as \textit{participants}.
+The tweets shared by \textit{promoters} are typically sweepstake competitions, where the participants have a chance to win money if they follow the account (belonging to \textit{promotee}) and retweet the promotion tweet within a stipulated period of time (ranging from a few hours to a couple of days).
+Incentivizing \textit{participants} to follow the \textit{promotee} artificially increases the followers of the latter, whereas retweeting the promotion tweet further drives traffic to it and might cascade into the followers of the \textit{participants} also participating in the giveaway.
 After the conclusion of the giveaway, the \textit{promoter} randomly chooses one of the \textit{participants} as the winner.
+The winner can receive the fund directly into their cryptocurrency wallets, or in some cases, in their digital currency wallets.
 Figure~\ref{fig:tweet_promotion} shows an example of an NFT promotion tweet on Twitter.
-We hypothesize that the artificial inflation of engagement for the NFT collections might paint a false picture that the collection is very popular, which would lure novice investors/buyers into investing.
+We hypothesize that the artificial inflation of engagement for the NFT collections might paint a false picture that the collection is very popular, which would lure novice buyers into investing.